The Royal Society of Tasmania

 Established March, 1997

-Awarded to a scholar of distinction in mid-career in any field within the Society’s purview, with a maximum of 10 years or 10 equivalent-full-time years, within 15 years if not full time, post PhD graduation.
-More details here.
+Awarded to a scholar of distinction in mid-career in any field within the Society’s purview, between eight and a maximum of 15 years or 15 equivalent full-time years post PhD graduation.
+More details and nomination guidelines are provided here.

 Clive Lord Memorial Medal